ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 ## Experimental Design

-Especially as it pertains to responisble computing, if conducting experiments or evaluations that involve particular ethical considerations, detail those issues here.
+Especially as it pertains to responsible computing, if conducting experiments or evaluations that involve particular ethical considerations, detail those issues here.

 ## Evaluation